pfoo360/Campfire/README.md

 # What does the app do?

-Visitors can read and search for user-generated stories Users that sign up can create, update and delete their own stories
+Visitors can read and search for user-generated stories.
+Users that sign up can create, update and delete their own stories!

 # Features